 Electrical safety is e-Hazard’s passion.
 As individuals, our #1 concern is for the safety of workers.
-As a company, we educate and train people in the workforce on electrical safety, and we do so with the latest standards and data available.
-In the same spirit of safety, we want to bring attention to NFPA Fire Prevention Week, a public health observance that has been in place since the NFPA began it in 1922.
+As a company, we educate and train people in the workforce on electrical safety.
+We do so with the latest standards and data available.
+In the same spirit of safety, we want to bring attention to NFPA Fire Prevention Week.
+This is a public health observance that has been in place since the NFPA began it in 1922.
 This observance is scheduled annually on the Sunday through Saturday in which October 9 falls.

 This year’s Fire Prevention Week theme is Every Second Counts: Plan 2 Ways Out!

 (The following information was taken from the Electrical Safety Foundation International website.
 ESFI is a supporter of the NFPA Fire Prevention Week.)